-- [REDACTED].
-440 [REDACTED].
-441
+- [REDACTED].438

+- [REDACTED].439 [REDACTED].440

+- [REDACTED].441

 - [REDACTED].442

-- [REDACTED].443

-125. There are more than reasonable grounds to believe that the Taliban discriminated on the basis of gender, despite some perpetrators' invocation of political and religious concepts intersecting with their reductive view of gender.
-To the contrary, article 7(3) of the Statute foresees that such concepts may situate and inform perpetrators' understanding of gender, insofar as gender is defined as "the two sexes, male and female, within the context of society".
-Consistent with the Taliban's aim to establish an explicitly theocratic society in Afghanistan strictly complying with their ideology, the Taliban's reductive interpretation of gender was informed by its understanding of religion and its inter-relation with politics.
-Accordingly, non-conformity with or resistance to the Taliban's gender interpretation was not only seen as irreligious the torical references to perceived historical enemies).
+125. There are more than reasonable grounds to believe that the Taliban discriminated on the basis of gender, despite some perpetrators' invocation of political and religious concepts intersecting with their reductive view of gender.443 To the contrary, article 7(3) of the Statute foresees that such concepts may situate and inform perpetrators' understanding of gender, insofar as gender is defined as "the two sexes, male and female, within the context of society".444 Consistent with the Taliban's aim to establish an explicitly theocratic society in Afghanistan strictly complying with their ideology, the Taliban's reductive interpretation of gender was informed by its understanding of religion and its inter-relation with politics.445 Accordingly, non-conformity with or resistance to the Taliban's gender interpretation was not only seen as irreligious446 but equated with political opposition or defiance of the Taliban's authority (illustrated by rhetorical references to perceived historical enemies).447

-126. [REDACTED].449 For example:
+126. [REDACTED].448 For example:

-- [REDACTED]450 [REDACTED]451 [REDACTED],452 [REDACTED].453
+- [REDACTED]449 [REDACTED]450 [REDACTED],451 [REDACTED].452 - [REDACTED].453

-- [REDACTED].454

-- [REDACTED].455
+- 441 [REDACTED]. - 442 [REDACTED].